stevan/p5-mop-original/prototype/README.md

 * add &clone methods to all the elements of the MOP
     * specifically methods and attributes
 * build out an instance protocol
+* implement DEMOLISH

+# Things to ponder

+* moving the "call all BUILD methods" to the internals::class module
+    * same with handling DEMOLISH
+    * or perhaps this belongs in the DISPATCHER?
+* adding support for @foo and %bar with `has`
+    * this could get really messy